 Flashlights - A small flashlight works perfectly for the drawer.
 It can lay on the back of the drawer in case of emergencies.
 Check out our collection of Emergency Preparedness posts!

-Batteries - These items tend to roll around a lot in a drawer, so having them in a small drawer bin works excellent to keep them contained.
+Batteries—These items tend to roll around a lot in a drawer, so a small drawer bin works excellently to keep them contained.

 Roll of tape - Did you ever need to wrap a present or tape an envelope?
 Having this in the junk drawer will help you finish your task quickly.
 Depending on your drawer's depth, I like to have them stand on their side to spot it easily.